hifarrer/AiDoctorGemini/README.md

 2. Set your admin password:
    - Open `data/users.json`
-   - Find the admin user (email: admin@ai-doctor.info)
+   - Find the admin user (email: admin@healthconsultant.ai)
    - Change the password from "CHANGE_THIS_PASSWORD" to a secure password

 3. Configure Stripe settings (if using subscriptions):